Vijay-KV09/sonarqube-python/README.md

 # sonarqube-python
-Repo where the files related to Sonarqube are scanned for ulnerabilities by Sonarqube
+Repo where the files related to Sonarqube are scanned for Vulnerabilities by Sonarqube